MichaelMackus/hsrisk/README.md

 # Haskell Risk Game

 A simple Risk Game implemented in Haskell.
-The game is minimalistic but it does use official rules and is fully playable (currently limited to two human players).
+The game is minimalistic but it is fully playable (currently limited to two human players).

 For fullscreen mode, pass -f or --fullscreen to the program - e.g.
 `stack run -- --fullscreen`.